How To Build An Investment Portfolio For Beginners: Explained

 • Money required to buy and sell index funds: $100

 • Individual stocks usually carry high risks.
 That's why beginner investors could invest in ETFs and index funds, a relatively safer option.
-These funds are a basket of investments that comprises dozens of stocks to track distinct assets, including stocks, currencies, commodities, bonds, or even the entire market.
+These funds are a basket of investments that comprises dozens of stocks to track distinct assets, including stocks, bonds, or even the entire market.

 • Investing in an index fund/ ETF diversifies your portfolio across a range of stocks of companies in variable sectors, which makes them ideal for newbies in the market.
 You will find companies that offer low minimums and allows you to start investing with just $100.